 |MacOSX||Done||JIT for x86 and x64.
 Port still pretty bad.|

-|Blackberry 10||Done||JIT for ARM|
+|Blackberry 10||Done (no longer maintained)||JIT for ARM|

 |Windows Phone 7.x||NOT POSSIBLE||No native code support|

-|Windows Phone 8||POSSIBLE||JIT not allowed, will be slow|
+|Windows Phone 8||NOT POSSIBLE||JIT not allowed, would be way too slow|

-|Xbox 360||POSSIBLE||Hacked consoles only.|
+|Xbox 360||POSSIBLE||Hacked consoles only.
+Unlikely to happen.|

-|Playstation 3||POSSIBLE||Hacked consoles only.|
+|Playstation 3||POSSIBLE||Hacked consoles only.
+Unlikely to happen.|

 |Playstation 2||NOT POSSIBLE||Lack of RAM, weak CPU.|